Candesartan: NHS information and prescribing guide

 Rare but serious:

-- Angioedema (swelling of face, lips or throat)
+- Angioedema (swelling of the face, lips or throat)

 - Acute kidney injury

-For a comprehensive discussion of side effects and how to manage them, visit our candesartan side effects page.
+For full details on side effects and how to manage them, see our candesartan side effects page.

-Importantly, candesartan does not usually cause the dry cough that leads many patients to stop ACE inhibitors.
+Candesartan usually does not cause the dry cough.
+This cough makes many patients stop ACE inhibitors.
+This makes candesartan a popular choice.

 Drug interactions

-Candesartan can interact with several commonly prescribed medicines.
-Always inform your prescriber and pharmacist about everything you take.
+Candesartan can interact with several common medicines.
+Always tell your prescriber and pharmacist about all medicines you take.

 Key interactions:

-- Potassium-sparing diuretics (spironolactone, eplerenone, amiloride): increased risk of high potassium; this combination is sometimes clinically necessary (particularly spironolactone in heart failure) but requires close monitoring
+- Potassium-sparing diuretics (spironolactone, eplerenone, amiloride): These increase the risk of high potassium.
+This combination is sometimes needed, especially spironolactone for heart failure.
+However, it needs close monitoring.

-- NSAIDs (ibuprofen, naproxen, diclofenac): can reduce the blood pressure effect and increase the risk of kidney injury; use the lowest effective dose for the shortest duration
+- NSAIDs (ibuprofen, naproxen, diclofenac): These can reduce the blood pressure effect.
+They also increase the risk of kidney damage.
+Use the lowest effective dose for the shortest time.

-- Lithium: candesartan can increase lithium levels; more frequent monitoring is needed
+- Lithium: Candesartan can increase lithium levels.
+You will need more frequent monitoring.

-- Potassium supplements and salt substitutes: increase the risk of hyperkalaemia
+- Potassium supplements and salt substitutes: These increase the risk of high potassium.

-- Other blood pressure medicines: additive blood-pressure-lowering effect; doses may need adjustment
+- Other blood pressure medicines: These can have an added blood-pressure-lowering effect.
+Your doses may need adjusting.

-Your pharmacist will check for interactions whenever a new medicine is dispensed.
-The BNF interactions checker is a useful resource for both patients and clinicians.
+Your pharmacist will check for interactions when you get a new medicine.
+The BNF interactions checker is a helpful tool for patients and doctors.

 Monitoring and follow-up

-Safe prescribing of candesartan requires regular monitoring.
-NICE and the BNF recommend the following approach.
+You need regular monitoring to safely take candesartan.
+NICE and the BNF recommend the following steps.

 Before starting:

-- Renal function (eGFR) and serum electrolytes (including potassium)
+- Check your kidney function (eGFR) and blood electrolytes (including potassium).

 After starting or changing the dose:

-- Blood pressure, renal function and potassium at 1 to 2 weeks
+- Check blood pressure, kidney function, and potassium at 1 to 2 weeks.

-- If the heart failure dose is being titrated, monitoring is required at each dose increase
+- If you are increasing the heart failure dose, monitoring is needed with each increase.

 Long-term monitoring:

-- Heart failure patients typically have more regular reviews, including 6-monthly blood tests
+- Heart failure patients usually have more regular reviews.
+This includes blood tests every 6 months.

-- eGFR decline of more than 25% or creatinine rise of more than 30% from baseline: consider reducing the dose or stopping
+- eGFR drops by more than 25% or creatinine rises by more than 30% from your starting level: Think about lowering the dose or stopping the medicine.

-- Potassium above 5.5 mmol/L: review interacting medicines and dietary potassium
+- Potassium above 5.5 mmol/L: Review other medicines you take and your diet's potassium content.

-Your GP surgery or heart failure clinic will arrange these tests as part of your regular care.
+Your GP surgery or heart failure clinic will arrange these tests.
+They are part of your regular care.

 NHS availability and cost

-Candesartan is available as an affordable generic medicine across the NHS.
+Candesartan is an affordable generic medicine.
+It is widely available across the NHS.

 Prescribing information:

-- Generic candesartan cilexetil is very cost-effective, typically costing the NHS a few pence per tablet
+- Generic candesartan cilexetil is very cost-effective.
+It usually costs the NHS only a few pence per tablet.

-- It is included on local formularies across England, Scotland, Wales and Northern Ireland
+- It is on local lists of approved medicines across England, Scotland, Wales, and Northern Ireland.

 NICE positioning:

-- For hypertension (NG136): ARBs such as candesartan are recommended as first-line in certain patient groups and as an alternative to ACE inhibitors
+- For hypertension (NG136): ARBs like candesartan are first-line for some patient groups.
+They are also an alternative to ACE inhibitors.

-- For heart failure (NG106): candesartan is specifically named as a recommended ARB, supported by the CHARM trial evidence
+- For heart failure (NG106): Candesartan is specifically named as a recommended ARB.
+The CHARM trial evidence supports this.

-- For migraine (CG150): ARBs are acknowledged as a prophylactic option, with candesartan having the strongest evidence base in the class
+- For migraine (CG150): ARBs are recognised as a prevention option.
+Candesartan has the strongest evidence in its class for this use.

 Repeat prescriptions:

-Candesartan is typically prescribed as a repeat prescription through the NHS Electronic Prescription Service.
-Your pharmacy can arrange automatic dispensing so your supply is always ready.
+Candesartan is usually a repeat prescription.
+You can get it through the NHS Electronic Prescription Service.
+Your pharmacy can set up automatic dispensing.
+This ensures your supply is always ready.

-If you have questions about your prescription or would like to discuss your blood pressure treatment, your community pharmacist or GP is always available.
+If you have questions about your prescription, or want to discuss your blood pressure treatment, your community pharmacist or GP is always available.

 FAQ